 Check the 4 ...
-20 mA signal

-Connect a handmultimeter in the suitable measuring range according to the wiring plan.
+20 mA Connect a handmultimeter in the suitable measuring range according signal to the wiring plan.
 The following table describes possible errors in the current signal and helps to remove them:

-Error Cause Rectification 4 20 mA signal not stable - Level fluctua- tions Set damping according to the instrument via the indicating and adjustment module or PACTware/ DTM 4 20 mA signal missing Electrical connection faulty Check connection according to chapter "Connection steps" and if necessary, correct according chapter "Wiring plan".
-Voltage supply missing Check cables for breaks; repair if necessary Operating voltage too low or load resistance too high - Check, adapt if necessary Current sig- nal greater than 22 mA or less than 3.6 mA Electronics module in the sensor defective Exchange the instrument or send it in for repair
+Error Cause Rectification 4 20 mA signal not stable Level fluctua- tions Set damping according to the instrument via the indicating and adjustment module or PACTware/ DTM 4 20 mA signal missing Electrical con- nection faulty Check connection according to chapter "Connection steps" and if necessary, correct according to chapter "Wiring plan".
+Voltage supply missing Check cables for breaks; repair if necessary Operating volt- age too low or load resistance too high Check, adapt if necessary Current sig- nal greater than 22 mA or less than 3.6 mA Electronics module in the sensor defec- tive Exchange the instrument or send it in for repair

-Treatment of measurement errors with liquids
+Treatment of measurement errors with bulk solids

-The below tables show typical examples of application-related measurement errors with liquids.
-The measurement errors are differentiated according to the following:
+The below tables show typical examples for application-relevant measurement errors with bulk solids.
+There are two measurement errors: